The Wharton School – University of Pennsylvania - Full-Time MBA

-In 2012 Wharton introduced a new curriculum to its full-time MBA program with the aim of creating more flexibility over the order in which students complete required courses.
-The Wharton full-Time MBA students must take six required core courses in August and the first half of their first year with a cohort of about 70 students and a “learning team” of five or six classmates.
+The Wharton Full-Time MBA students must take six required core courses in August and the first half of their first year with a cohort of about 70 students and a “learning team” of five or six classmates.
 Flexible core courses can be delayed until the second year, which gives first-year students the opportunity to begin personalizing their course of study by choosing electives early on in their MBA process.
 Students may choose from 19 different majors.

 Starting when they arrive on campus in August, cohorts will take the following fixed courses: Foundations of Teamwork and Leadership, Marketing Management, Microeconomic Foundations, Advanced Topics in Managerial Economics, Regression Analysis for Managers, and Speaking and Writing.
 The fixed core courses are worth a total of 9.5 credits.
 The required core curriculum also includes first-semester courses in speaking and writing.
 The flexible core portion of required courses allows students to choose from a number of options, including courses focused on Operations, Marketing, Accounting, Corporate Finance, Legal Studies and Business Ethics, Management, and Macroeconomics.
 Out of these overarching topics, students must choose two options for further study, which are worth an additional 5.5 credits.
 For example, a student interested in Operations Management could start fulfilling their flexible core by taking one course such as Business Analytics, Information Technology, Innovation, or Operation Strategy.